kenballus/smtp-garden/images/courier/README.md

 - Updated in Dockerfile:
   - authdaemonrc - minor tweaks

-Building:
+## Building
 - Could not get Github repo to build correctly, but tarball from Sourceforge works fine.
 - Courier Authlib from debian repo did not have everything needed, so built from scratch (Also Sourceforge)

-Other:
-- New feature!
-When the container is shut down properly, the start script will attempt to reassign ownership of contents of /home for host user access (instead of leaving Docker's leftover UID/GID settings)
+## Mailboxes
+Two local mailboxes have been created, to serve as local delivery targets
+- Usernames are user1 and user2
+- Uses the Maildir directory format (~/Maildir/{cur, new, tmp})
+- Container `/home` is volumized and mapped to `courier/home/` on the host
+- Container start script manages filesystem permissions

-### History
+## History
 - 2025-03-27: reflects trixie repository change from `libcourier-unicode4` to `libcourier-unicode8`